univention/univention-corporate-server/doc/manual/domain-ldap/ldap-directory.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To facilitate the delegation of the privilege to reset user passwords, the
-:program:univention-admingrp-user-passwordreset` package can be installed.
+:program:`univention-admingrp-user-passwordreset` package can be installed.
 It
 uses a join script to create the ``User Password Admins`` user group, in so far
 as this does not already exist.